 Elementary School Music Teacher: Job Duties and Requirements

 Elementary school music teachers typically work with children in kindergarten through fifth grade, helping them to discover their creativity and build their vocal and instrumental skills.
-This position requires a minimum of a bachelor's degree, as well as specific teacher training and a state license.
+This position usually requires a minimum of a bachelor's degree, as well as specific teacher training and a state license.

 Elementary School Music Teacher Job Duties